Calgary Represented on World Stage in Concussion Research

 KS: “Yes, I’ve had the great opportunity to speak to parliament with some fascinating and inspirational people.
 For example, Gordon Stringer is the father of Rowan Stringer, the reason for Ontario’s “Rowan’s Law”.
 Rowan Stringer died from a head injury in Rugby and the “Law” is being implemented to help with concussion recognition and management.
 The work we do is critical for concussion management but is also crucial for developing intelligent policies that allow athletes to perform safely without compromising the integrity of the games they participate in.”

 We are so privileged to work with these and other experts in the field of medicine.
-Call, click or come in to any of our nine locations to be connected with the right practitioner for your injury rehabilitation or prevention needs.
+Call, click or come in to any of our locations to be connected with the right practitioner for your injury rehabilitation or prevention needs.